 Like so many people out there, you might have gone through the “processed and cured meats cause cancer” scare of 2015.
 Back then, the Work Health Organization (WHO) released a study stating that over-consumption of these products may lead to an increased risk of cancer.

-The news spread quickly worldwide, and many meat producers and artisans had to close up shop because people bought less processed meat.
+The news spread quickly worldwide, and many meat producers and artisans had to close up shop because people bought less processed meats.
 The WHO came back with additional statements pinpointing the cured meats that are healthy, and those that might cause tumor outbreaks.

-One important detail that many had overlooked is that the element that increased the risk of cancer was the excess consumption of nitrites, and especially sodium nitrite and potassium nitrite.
+One important detail that many had overlooked is that the element that increased the risk of cancer was the excess consumption of nitrites, and especially too much sodium nitrite and potassium nitrite.
 Many processed meat producers add these elements to the cured meat to enhance and prolong that red/pink color that we find so appetizing.

 However, there is always the other type of cured meat, which artisans produce in small quantities, and which has fewer or no nitrites at all.
 These products may be more expensive, but they pose fewer risks to your well-being.
 Usually, the preparation process only involves salt and an aging period that may vary from one product to another.